thelightdesigner/ScuffedWalls/Environment Id Quick Guide.md

 BTSEnvironment\.\[0\]Environment\.\[11\]Clouds
 ```

-If the regex statement that you use is being highlighted in the website it means that it works! good job you did regex!
+If the Regex statement that you use is being highlighted in the website it means that it works! good job you did Regex!
-there is much more with regex and I suggest [THIS TUTORIAL](https://youtu.be/sa-TUpSx1JA) that explains how to do regex
+there is much more with Regex and I suggest [THIS TUTORIAL](https://youtu.be/sa-TUpSx1JA) that explains how to do Regex

 This can now be used by ScuffedWalls or custom scripts